 Steve Petzold make the rookie mistake of handing in a written comment card instead of a speaker card, but Mayor Bob Kellar still allowed him to speak.
 At the microphone, Petzold explained that he had been reflecting on the Laemmle meeting and found himself “dissatisfied” with the discussion that had transpired.
 He thought discussion of the specific elements of the subsidy would have been more valuable than merely debating the pros and cons of a new theater.
 His quick accounting of property value changes and City losses in the area was not the clearest, but it seems this isn’t the last we will hear about the Laemmle subsidy.
 Rumors have stated that he is looking at buy cheap modafinil australia for tips on setting up a site so he can properly display all of the changes that have occurred and will occur over the next coming years in relation to the theater.
 In other news, Petzold closed by requesting an open discussion/study of the California Voting Rights Act and district-based voting in Santa Clarita.

 City Manager Ken Striplin mechanically addressed the speakers.
-He said that tennis courts will be considered for the final phase of Central Park and they would consider offering tennis lessons on these courts similar to buy cheap modafinil australia.
+He said that tennis courts will be considered for the final phase of Central Park and they would consider offering tennis lessons on these courts similar to buy modafinil paypal australia.
 He also restated the City’s long history of work on mobile home park policy.
 Petzold’s recommended review of district-based voting was not pursued further.